totr/terraform-kube/README.md

 sudo terraform init
 ```

-Create a local file with the name *development.tfvars* and fill in the following parameters:
+Create a local file with the name *development.tfvars* in *environments* folder and fill in the following parameters:

 ```
 provider_token=